rust-lang/book/src/ch15-03-drop.md

 _constructor_, which creates an instance.
 The `drop` function in Rust is one particular destructor.

-Rust doesn’t let us call `drop` explicitly because Rust would still automatically call `drop` on the value at the end of `main`.
-This would cause a _double free_ error because Rust would be trying to clean up the same value twice.
+Rust doesn’t let us call `drop` explicitly, because Rust would still automatically call `drop` on the value at the end of `main`.
+This would cause a double free error because Rust would be trying to clean up the same value twice.

 We can’t disable the automatic insertion of `drop` when a value goes out of scope, and we can’t call the `drop` method explicitly.
 So, if we need to force